crxig-rxberts/shared-infra/README.md

 # Payment Service and BISA Service

-This repository contains two services, Payment Service and Transaction Service, that perform the following tasks:
+This repository contains two services, Payment Service and BISA Service, that perform the following tasks:

 ## Payment Service